jplusplus/faktenforum-frontend/README.md

 ## Development

+### Development Environment

+We use VS Code for development.
+It will suggest recommended extensions for this project.

 ### Internationalisation

 Our locale data is stored in [this Google Sheet](https://docs.google.com/spreadsheets/d/19cagWgvcenffTAW4suwBqWyQxvIqOjIjFRy5MaDcoJA/edit?usp=sharing).
 We use a [script](./scripts/i18n.js) to convert this data into `.json`-files that are placed in the `locale` folder of this repository.